- Home

 In some cases, your doctor may recommend closely monitoring the cancer, rather than having treatment straightaway.
 This approach is known as active surveillance.
 It usually involves regular ultrasounds and physical examinations.

-There is good evidence that active surveillance is safe for small papillary thyroid cancers where there is no sign that the cancer has spread from the thyroid.
+There is good evidence that active surveillance is safe for small papillary thyroid cancers when there is no sign that the cancer has spread from the thyroid.
 It may be an option when the tumour is under 10 mm, isn’t causing any symptoms and is considered to be low risk.

-Treatment can be considered at any stage if you change your mind or if the cancer grows or spreads.
-If you agree to active surveillance, your doctor will talk to you about the changes to look out for.
+If you agree to having active surveillance, your doctor will talk to you about what changes to look out for.

 More resources